rabblerouser/core/README.md

         git clone https://github.com/rabblerouser/core.git

+3. Install Docker and start its application.

+    * For macOS: install [Docker for Mac](https://docs.docker.com/docker-for-mac/), then run the Docker app.

-3. Start a Docker container to develop in (this also starts containers for dependent services):
+4. Start a Docker container to develop in (this also starts containers for dependent services):

         # For macOS and GNU+Linux: